ShuvamBag/clima/README.md

 # climate

-Fetcht the latest news from this beautifully designed app made for both android and ios.
+Fetch the latest news from this beautifully designed app made for both android and ios.

 ## Getting Started